Feb 02, 2023

 To make your portfolio website accessible online, the first thing to do is to pick a web hosting plan.
 Then, purchase a domain name that conveys your personal identity and style.
 Designers often use .com, .me, .space, or .tech domain names to register their portfolios addresses.

 At Hostinger, we provide multiple hosting options.
-Our Single Shared Hosting plan costs $9.99 and comes with a free SSL and one email account.
-It’s a great choice for a portfolio site.
+Our Single Shared Hosting plan costs $1.99 and comes with a free SSL and one email account.
+In addition, for those who are interested in scaling their projects, Hostinger also offers a professional web hosting option.
+These are great choices for a portfolio site.

 7. Promote Your Services

 After building up a strong portfolio and developing your web design skills, it’s time to market your services.
 Below are some popular promotion methods you can try out: